Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

 Another fundamental difficulty in our analysis arises from handling predicted feature inputs.
 As noted in the end of \cref{sec_intro_related}, the primary challenge lies in establishing a precise connection between the local Rademacher complexity and the kernel complexity function $R(\delta)$ in the presence of errors in predicting the features.
 The existing analysis in \cite{mendelson2002geometric} only establishes a connection to $R_x(\delta)$, which depends on the probability measure $\rho_x$ of $\wh g(X)$.
-And it is hopeless to relate $R_x(\delta)$ with $R(\delta)$ without imposing restrictive assumptions on the closeness of $\rho_x$ and $\rho$.
+And it is challenging to relate $R_x(\delta)$ with $R(\delta)$ without imposing restrictive assumptions on the closeness of $\rho_x$ and $\rho$.
 To circumvent this issue, rather than working with the population-level local Rademacher complexity and $R_x(\delta)$—both of which rely on $\rho_x$—we instead focus on their {\em empirical} counterparts.
-The first step is to relate the local Rademacher complexity to its empirical counterpart where we borrow existing concentration inequalities of local Rademacher complexities in \cite{boucheron2000sharp,boucheron2003concentration,bartlett2005local}.
+The first step is to relate the population-level local Rademacher complexity to its empirical counterpart where we borrow existing concentration inequalities in \cite{boucheron2000sharp,boucheron2003concentration,bartlett2005local}.
 By adapting the argument in \citet[Lemma 6.6]{bartlett2005local}, we further link the empirical local Rademacher complexity to $\wh R_x (\delta)$, the empirical counterpart of $R_x(\delta)$.
 The next step is to connect $\wh R_x (\delta)$ to $\wh R(\delta)$, with the latter being the empirical counterpart of $R(\delta)$.
 This is the most challenging step, as $\wh R_x (\delta)$ and $\wh R(\delta)$ depend, respectively, on the empirical integral operators associated with $\wh g(X_i)$ and $Z_i$ for $i\in [n]$.
 Our proof reveals that this requires to control the spectral difference between two $n\times n$ kernel matrices with entries equal to $K(\wh g(X_i), \wh g(X_j))$ and $K(Z_i, Z_j)$ for $i,j\in [n]$.
 As accomplished in \cref{lem_bd_wh_R,lem_bd_bar_Delta} of \cref{sec_bd_wh_R_delta}, this is highly non-trivial as we do not impose any requirements on the proximity of $\wh g(X_i)$ to $Z_i$.
 Finally, we establish sharp concentration inequalities between $\wh R(\delta)$ and its population-level counterpart, $R(\delta)$, to close the loop of relating the local Rademacher complexity to $R(\delta)$.
-Completing the loop requires a series of technical lemmas, collected in Lemmas \ref{supp_lem_4}, \ref{lem_bd_em_local_rade_gb}, \ref{lem_bd_wh_R}, \ref{lem_bd_bar_Delta}, and \ref{lem_bd_wt_R} of \cref{app_sec_radem_emp,sec_pf_bd_emlocom,sec_bd_wh_R_delta,sec_bd_wt_R}.
+Completing the loop requires a series of technical lemmas, collected in \cref{supp_lem_4,lem_bd_em_local_rade_gb,lem_bd_wh_R,lem_bd_bar_Delta,lem_bd_wt_R} of \cref{app_sec_radem_emp,sec_pf_bd_emlocom,sec_bd_wh_R_delta,sec_bd_wt_R}.
 Developing this proof strategy is part of our contribution, and we provide a more detailed discussion in \cref{sec_main_relate_complexity}.
-For illustration, Figure \ref{Illustration_proof} below depicts how we relate the local Rademacher complexity to the kernel complexity $R(\delta)$, represented by the solid arrow.
+For illustration, Figure \ref{Illustration_proof} below depicts our roadmap of relating the local Rademacher complexity to $R(\delta)$, represented by the solid arrow.